Hormones in our body

 The primary reproductive glands (ovaries in women and testicles in men) regulate our hormone signals.
 The ovaries produce estrogen and progesterone, and the testicles produce testosterone in men.
 These hormones have a direct effect on our hair growth.
 The reproductive glands stimulate the production of hair on the body but can also cause baldness.

 Although considered a male hormone, women need testosterone to protect their organs and to age well.
 This hormone also stimulates sexual desires.
 Women tend to produce 40% less testosterone compared to men.
 But sometimes it happens that certain women produce more.

 Women who have high levels of testosterone are likely to notice increasing body or facial hair growth.
 This is particularly noticeable around the chin and mouth area.
 It can also lead to hair loss.
 As testosterone in the blood increases and converts to high levels of dihydrotestosterone (DHT).
 Dihydrotestosterone accelerates and reduces hair growth.
 It’s believed that DHT harms the hair follicles, making it impossible for healthy hair to survive.

 You may well be suffering from hormonal imbalance if you notice the following symptoms: develop skin conditions, dry skin, brittle nails, dry hair, itching, mood swings, weak muscles.
-It’s always best to seek medical advice.
-A doctor can analyse your thyroid levels based on a blood test.
+It’s always best to seek medical advice if you experience symptoms.
+A doctor can analyze your thyroid levels based on a blood test.

 Hormonal imbalances affect the sebum gland

-All our glands interact with each other to produce hormones.
+Our glands interact with each other to produce hormones.
 A hormonal imbalance can have severe consequences on sebum production.
 Your body’s sebum glands protect the skin and scalp.
 You may start experiencing hair loss if your sebum glands are affected.
-If you suspect or start feeling that your sebum glands have changed it could be because you have a hormonal imbalance in your body, and therefore should talk to a doctor or specialist.
+A hormonal imbalance in your body could be to blame if you feel that your sebum glands have changed and you should, therefore, talk to a doctor or specialist.